Posted in:

 What about ISAs from previous years?

-Now that you know how many ISAs you can have in the UK at any given point in time, which is as many as you can open throughout your lifetime, you can, if you wish, pay into them in subsequent years, providing you stick within the tax rules.
+Now that you know how many ISAs you can have in the UK at any given point in time, which is as many as you can open throughout your lifetime, you can, if you wish, pay into them in subsequent years, provided you stick within the tax rules.
 You cannot exceed the £20,000 limit across the board or the individual caps.

 The ISAs you have raised in previous tax years will remain active unless you cancel them.
 The only exceptions are Junior ISAs.
-The child can take over management at the age of 16 and withdraw the funds under their own steam when they reach 18 years of age without any input from you.
+The child can take over management at the age of 16 and withdraw the funds under their own terms when they reach 18 years of age without any input from you.

 But the others will stay open, and if you keep adding new ISA accounts year after year, it can become rather unwieldy to keep track of them all, and they might not provide the best returns.
-But you can, if you wish, transfer funds from one ISA to another and close the unwanted ones down.
+But you can, if you wish, transfer funds from one ISA to another and close the unwanted ones.

 Transferring funds from one ISA to another

-But instead of asking yourself how many ISAs can I open a year, it could be that you should be thinking about condensing what you already have into a more manageable, more profitable, smaller number of portfolios.
+But instead of asking yourself, ‘How many ISAs can I open a year’ it could be that you should be thinking about condensing what you already have into a more manageable, more profitable, smaller number of portfolios.

 You have the right to transfer funds in an ISA from one provider to another at any point in time.
 You can move the funds into the same type of ISA with another provider or a different type of ISA altogether.
 The choice is yours.